mattmakai/fullstackpython.com/content/pages/examples/flask/flask-views-methodview.markdown

 a view defines.

-These topics are also useful while reading the `MethodView` examples:
+You should read up on these subjects along with these `MethodView` examples:

 * [web development](/web-development.html) and [web design](/web-design.html)
 * [web framework concepts](/web-frameworks.html) and the [Flask framework](/flask.html)